smartinternz02/SBSPS-Challenge-9379-Rush-Estimator-for-Corporate-Cafeteria/README.md

 The count of the people is entered into excel sheet and this csv file is used as a dataset to predict the approximate crowd at a given time.
 The dataset is given to RNN algorithm to get the prediction of the crowd for the upcoming days.

+bcc.py file is used to get the count of the people when we input an image.
+And thse counts are used in the dataset and it is given as input to the crowdcount.ipynb file to get the predictions.